- U.S. Streaming Subscriptions constitute 53% of the Trefis price estimate for Netflix's stock.

 Netflix has been rapidly rolling out its service into new markets and has seen a strong uptake in those markets.
 We expect that to continue going forward.
 The company now has a presence in more than 190 countries.

 Netflix has been facing increasing competition in online streaming.
 Along with Amazon and Hulu, there are more and more streaming options from companies such as CBS, HBO, Disney+ and Apple.

 Growing Focus On Improving Content and increasing Original Content

 Netflix’s original content has improved the perception of the overall brand.
-The company’s original programming has garnered critical acclaim by scoring many award nominations in recent years, including, House of Cards, Orange is the New Black, The Crown, Stranger Things Series, to name a few.
+The company’s original programming has garnered critical acclaim by scoring many award nominations in recent years, including House of Cards, Orange is the New Black, The Crown, the Stranger Things series, to name a few.
 Netflix has effectively marketed these exclusive shows to maintain its subscriber momentum.